bhklab/SignatureSets/README.md

 If the data from the SignatureSets package are used in your publication, please cite the following paper(s):
 - [Bareche, Y., Kelly, D., Abbas-Aghababazadeh, F. et al., Annals of Oncology 2022](https://pubmed.ncbi.nlm.nih.gov/36055464/).

+## Version Information

+📌 This is **version v1.0**, corresponding to the release used in the paper:
+For previous or future updates, refer to the [Releases section](https://github.com/bhklab/SignatureSets/releases) of this repository.